What is Self-Direction?

 Being Part of Your Community

-• What kinds of things do you enjoy in your community?
+- What kinds of things do you enjoy doing in your community?

-• Is there anything you always wished you had more time to do in your community or you thought looked interesting, “if only…?”
+- Is there anything you wish you had more time to do in your community or an activity that you’d like to try?

 A Place of Your Own

-• Who decides about when and what you eat?
+- Who decides when and what you eat?

 Transportation